FAQs – Connecting Your Postage Meter

 If a device is given a static IP address, it does not change where dynamic IP addresses are assigned by the network when the device connects to the network and can change over time.

 Domain Name System (DNS) are the website addresses we see and use every day.
 Computers don’t understand normal website addresses that we recognize.
 Instead, they use IP addresses (see IP Address definition).
-For example, our website address is www.postaladvocate.com.
+For example, our website address is www.new.postaladvocate.com.
 A computer would not understand but it’s a lot easier to remember.
 A computer would recognize our IP Address which is: http://210.212.229.234:82/postaladvocate_website/

-Domain name system servers match domain names like google.com to their associated IP addresses
+Domain name system servers match domain names like google.com to their associated IP addresses.

 LAN stands for Local Area Network and is a computer network that interconnects computers and associated devices that share a common communications line or wireless link to a server.